Saint Vincent and the Grenadines

 Signature and ratification

-Saint Vincent and the Grenadines was the 24th state to ratify or accede to the treaty.
+Saint Vincent and the Grenadines deposited its instrument of ratification with the UN secretary-general on 31 July 2019.
+It was the 24th state to ratify or accede to the treaty.

-In a statement to the United Nations in September 2019, the prime minister of Saint Vincent and the Grenadines, Ralph Gonsalves, encouraged all states that have not yet ratified the treaty “to do so in our collective pursuit to bring peace to every corner of the globe”.
+In 2019, the prime minister of Saint Vincent and the Grenadines, Ralph Gonsalves, encouraged all states that have not yet ratified the TPNW “to do so in our collective pursuit to bring peace to every corner of the globe”.

 In 2016, Saint Vincent and the Grenadines co-sponsored the UN General Assembly resolution that established the formal mandate for states to commence negotiations on “a legally binding instrument to prohibit nuclear weapons, leading towards their total elimination”.